New Student FAQS

 Can I bring my car?

-Can I bring my skateboard?
+Can I bring my skateboard or hoverboard?

 How do you choose roommates?